sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 ## Goal
-The goal of this project was to experiment with a novel approach writing a HLS compiler.
+The goal of this project was to experiment with a novel approach to writing a HLS compiler.
 In particuar we compile [Futil](https://github.com/cucapra/futil), a novel intermediate representation, to Verilog by generating finite state machines that implement Futil's control constructs.
 This project is divided into two main parts:

 - Convert a Control AST in Futil to an intermediate FSM structure